Serving Central Texas since 1939

 1978 — Bluebonnet and Pedernales Electric Cooperative end long-running agreements under which LCRA managed the co-ops' daily operations.

 Jan.
-1, 1965 — LCREC name is changed to Bluebonnet Electric Cooperative.
-Bluebonnet reports 16,337 members in 11 counties and 55 employees.
+1, 1965— Lower Colorado River Electric Cooperative name changed to Bluebonnet Electric Cooperative; the co-op reports 16,337 members in 14 counties

 June 1958 — First youth leadership students from LCREC membership travel to Washington, D.C., for annual Government-in-Action Youth Tour.